alexji/alexmods/README.md

 # alexmods
-Basic python modules for science analysis
+Basic python modules for science analysis by Alex Ji

+### Citations and references
+If you use any of these tools in published work (especially data tables), PLEASE get in contact with me about what you should cite for the parts you use.
+I will compile these eventually, but it will take some time.

 ### Installation: